free-honey/naumachia/README.md

 Check out our [architecture diagram](docs/ARCHITECTURE.md).

 Excited to accept PRs and general feedback.
-I'm gonna try and be pretty strict about testing and other clean code stuff--sorry if that's not your jam.
-It's all with love.
+There is a lot of work to be done to make this the best framework it can be, so I'll try to help onboard anyone interested in contributing.

+Big fan of modern programming techniques.
+I want to prioritize
+1. End user experience (Devs and dApp users)
+2. Contributor experience + Maintainability
+3. Performance, once the other stuff is solid

 Feel free to start issues/discussions if there are things you feel are missing or whatever.
 I love feedback.
 I want to get the design right.